-?Why do you want to invest?? is a question that will likely prompt unique answers from every individual being asked.
-But for most, the objective for investing should be the same? we want the best returns we can get.
-For mutual fund legend Sir John Templeton, his only focus was on ?maximum total real return after taxes.?
+“Why do you want to invest?” is a question that will likely prompt unique answers from every individual being asked.
+But for most, the objective for investing should be the same– we want the best returns we can get.
+For mutual fund legend Sir John Templeton, his only focus was on “maximum total real return after taxes.”
+Sir John was worried about taxes – because he wasn’t in the same position-of-envy that we have as investors in Singapore where there are no taxes levied on our investing gains – but he wasn’t worried about volatility in the market over…

 “Why do you want to invest?” is a question that will likely prompt unique answers from every individual being asked.
 But for most, the objective for investing should be the same– we want the best returns we can get.
 For mutual fund legend Sir John Templeton, his only focus was on “maximum total real return after taxes.”